squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

         name: Switch to light mode
 ```

+In order to set a default theme based on user preference, add a valid media
-This will render a color palette toggle in the header next to the search bar:
+query to the `media` attribute.
+This will render a color palette toggle in the
+header next to the search bar:

 <figure markdown="1">